lemongamer12/HDL-mini-projects/cipher/README.md

 # Trivium Stream Cipher - Verilog Implementation

-This repository contains my hardware implementation of the Trivium stream cipher, a prominent member of the eSTREAM portfolio.
-The design is written in synthesizable Verilog, optimized for FPGA and ASIC targets, and features an integrated state machine to automate the initialization process.
+This repository contains my Verilog implementation of the Trivium stream cipher, a prominent member of the eSTREAM portfolio.
+The design is written for simulation and verification purposes, and features an integrated state machine to automate the initialization process.
 It generates a single keystream bit per clock cycle.

 ## Design Highlights

 - **Specification Compliance:** Fully implements the standard Trivium specification using an 80-bit Secret Key and an 80-bit Initialization Vector (IV).
 - **Steady Throughput:** Generates exactly 1 keystream bit per clock cycle.
 - **Automated Initialization:** Features a built-in finite state machine (FSM) that autonomously handles the required 1152-cycle warm-up phase.
-- **Synthesizable RTL:** Written in clean, standard Verilog without simulation-only constructs, making it ready for hardware deployment.
+- **Simulation-Ready:** Written in standard Verilog for functional verification and testing.
-- **Resource Efficient:** Utilizes straightforward shift registers and basic logic to maintain a small area footprint.
+- **Modular Design:** Utilizes separate shift register modules for clarity and ease of testing.

 ## Architecture and Working Principle